 Where appropriate, the school will inform Ofsted of the allegation and actions taken, within the necessary timescale.
 (See Appendix 3 for more detail).

-8.8 Allegations of abuse made against other pupils
+9.8 Allegations of abuse made against other pupils

 The School recognises that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter" or "part of growing up".
+Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".